Christmas decorations using garden and natural materials

 Perfect for hanging indoors or out, this easy to make hanging chandelier uses moss, berries and fresh flower heads to create a bright, fresh-looking Christmas decoration.
 The red berries of black bryony (Tamus communis) grow in hedgerows and look wonderful against the lime-green moss but be sure to hang this one out of reach from children as the berries are poisonous.
 Create the look.

-These baubles may look quite detailed in appearance but are actually really simple to make.
+These Christmas baubles may look quite detailed in appearance but are actually really simple to make.
 They look very effective hanging from a mantelpiece or shelf.
-The bauble on the left is made using moss and old man’s beard on chicken wire.
+The bauble on the left is made using moss and old man's beard on chicken wire.
 The bauble in the centre uses Nigella seedheads on wire and the bauble on the right uses crab apple and rosemary, again on wire.
 Create the look.

 Old tree stumps and gateposts are the perfect place to find mature ivy with clusters of fantastically architectural berries.
 To show them off to their best advantage they need a structure.
 Here that structure is provided in the form of thin ends of hazel branches to make a ball that is light enough to hang from a pin.
-A collection of these globes in varying sizes look great hanging from the ceiling.
+A collection of these globes in varying sizes look great as a Christmas decoration hanging from the ceiling.
 Create the look.

-A simple wreath packed with just one plant material is often more striking than a mixture of colours and texture.
+A simple Christmas wreath packed with just one plant material is often more striking than a mixture of colours and texture.
 The shiny leaves and dark purple and green berries of mature common ivy are so fulsome that they need absolutely nothing else.
-Here’s how you can create the look.
+Here's how you can create the look.

-Again, another decoration that highlights the beauty of lichen on wood.
+Again, another Christmas decoration that highlights the beauty of lichen on wood.
 These atmospheric stars celebrate the season and a bright strip of ribbon adds a little colour, right at its heart.
 Create the look.

-This simple garland made with trailing ivy and crab apples can decorate a painting or a mirror, or form a ring on the Christmas table, hung festoon-like over the top edge of a cupboard, or twisted around the banisters of a staircase.
-Here’s how to create the look.
+This simple Christmas garland made with trailing ivy and crab apples can decorate a painting or a mirror, or form a ring on the Christmas table, hung festoon-like over the top edge of a cupboard, or twisted around the banisters of a staircase.
+Here's how to create the look.

 Ah, succulents.
 The plant of the moment.
-If the previous designs are too country-living for your taste, this wreath offers a solution to those wanting to add a more trendy, millennial touch to their festive get-up.
+If the previous designs are too country-living for your taste, this wreath offers a solution to those wanting to add a more trendy, millennial touch to their Christmas festive get-up.
 Soften the look by incorporating herbs, ivy berries and blackberry leaves amongst the succulents.
-Used here are rosettes of Sempervivum ‘Rubin’ and Echiveria elegans.
-Here’s how to create the look.
+Used here are rosettes of Sempervivum 'Rubin' and Echiveria elegans.
+Here's how to create the look.